← Back to all foods

 Evidence note

-Ginger has been studied in over 100 clinical trials across various conditions.
+Ginger has been studied in more than 100 clinical trials across various conditions.
 The strongest evidence supports its use for nausea.
-Anti-inflammatory evidence includes several systematic reviews showing modest effects on CRP and other inflammatory markers, with the caveat that most studies use concentrated supplements rather than culinary amounts.
+Anti-inflammatory evidence includes several systematic reviews showing modest effects on CRP and other inflammatory markers, with the caveat that most studies use concentrated supplements rather than ordinary culinary amounts.

 This page describes ginger as a supportive food within a broader anti-inflammatory eating pattern, not as a standalone medical treatment.